-Dry eye syndrome is a condition easily missed and often mistaken to be fatigue.
-Find out what are the causes and symptoms from the Singapore National Eye Centre.
+Dry eyes (dry eye syndrome) is a condition easily missed and often mistaken to be fatigue.
+Find out what are the causes and symptoms from the Corneal & External Eye Disease Department at Singapore National Eye Centre (SNEC).

-Article extracted from Understand More About Dry Eye Syndrome, a publication of the Singapore National Eye Centre, a member of the
+Article extracted from Understand More About Dry Eye Syndrome, a publication produced by the Singapore National Eye Centre (SNEC), a member of the

 Tears are not just emotional indicators comprising salty water.
 They are a complex mixture of oil, water and mucus, created by three different “production factories” in the eye for its own benefit.